Blog · Analysis · Last reviewed June 25, 2026

 First, classify critical spreadsheets.
 Any workbook that affects money movement, risk reporting, hiring, benefits, legal compliance, healthcare, research findings, public services, or customer treatment should have an owner, purpose, version history, review cadence, and risk rating.

-Third, record AI-assisted changes.
-When an assistant generates or repairs formulas, fills fields, changes structure, or creates summaries used downstream, the workbook should preserve what was changed, by whom, with what prompt or instruction class, and under what review.
+Fourth, record AI-assisted changes.
+When an assistant generates or repairs formulas, fills fields, changes structure, imports context, or creates summaries used downstream, the workbook should preserve what changed, by whom, with what prompt or instruction class, which model surface was used, which source ranges, source approvals, connector names, or external sources were used, and under what review.
+The practical pattern is an agent-log receipt scaled down to the workbook.

-Fourth, validate against business rules, not only examples.
+Fifth, validate against business rules, not only examples.
 A formula that works on visible rows may fail on edge cases.
-Review should include test cases, range checks, source reconciliation, hidden-sheet inspection, and sign-off from someone who understands the operational domain.
+Review should include test cases, range checks, source reconciliation, hidden-sheet inspection, sign-off from someone who understands the operational domain, and a record of known limitations.

-Fifth, restrict high-stakes AI functions by label and context.
+Eighth, restrict high-stakes AI functions by label and context.
 Confidential, regulated, or compliance-sensitive workbooks should not allow casual generative calls simply because the feature exists in the application.
+Sensitivity labels, data-loss rules, connector permissions, source-selection controls, and approved-use policies should reinforce each other.

-Seventh, inventory the office layer.
+Eleventh, inventory the office layer.
 AI governance that only tracks purchased AI products will miss the everyday grid where decisions are prepared.
 Registers, audits, and model-risk programs need a path for AI-enabled spreadsheets, not only formal machine-learning systems.
+The related control is an AI audit trail that follows consequential outputs into the systems that later rely on them.

 The spreadsheet is a small simulation machine.
 It turns a workplace into rows and columns, lets assumptions propagate, and gives the result the authority of recalculation.
 It is one of the places where recursive reality became ordinary before anyone called it that.